-• From the start of the Protestant Reformation in the 1520s most religious artworks were destroyed often by unofficial and violent mobs.
-Northern Renaissance art fell out of favour although it was collected by some monarchs such as Mary of Hungary and Philip II of Spain.
-They favoured Rogier van der Weyden and Hieronymus Bosch and more broadly the German artist Albrecht Durer.
-They were largely forgotten in the 18th century and then there was some interest among scholars in the early nineteenth century and popular interest in the late 19th century principally for Jan van Eyck and Hans Memling.
-In 1902, Bruges hosted the first exhibition of Netherlandish art with 35,000 visitors, an event that was a "turning point in the appreciation of early Netherlandish art".
+- Tho other important artist of this period is Hans Memling (c.
+1430-1494) on the right.
+He was born in the Middle Rhine and moved to the Netherlands where he entered the Brussels workshop of Rogier van der Weyden on the left.
+In 1465 Memling he was made a citizen of Bruges, where he became one of the leading artists and the master of a large workshop.
+A tax document from 1480 lists him among its wealthiest citizens. - From the start of the Protestant Reformation in the 1520s most religious artworks were destroyed often by unofficial and violent mobs.
+Northern Renaissance art fell out of favour although it was collected by some monarchs such as Mary of Hungary and Philip II of Spain who favoured Rogier van der Weyden and Hieronymus Bosch and more broadly the German artist Albrecht Dürer.
+They were then largely forgotten in the 18th century, then there was some interest among scholars in the early nineteenth century and popular interest in the late 19th century principally for Jan van Eyck and Hans Memling.
+Then, as I said, in 1902, there was a major exhibition of their work which was a "turning point in the appreciation of early Netherlandish art".